itachi1621/Dall-E-3_Desktop_Client/README.md

 ```bash
 python Dall-E-3_Desktop_Client.py
 ```
+## Output
+Images are stored in the output folder of the directory

 ### Command-Line Arguments
 You can also provide the prompt, number of images, and image size as command-line arguments:
 **Note Only *prompt* is required other arguments are optional